Fulmofan/monero-site/resources/developer-guides/daemon-rpc.md

   * *cumulative_difficulty* - unsigned int; Least-significant 64 bits of the cumulative difficulty of all blocks up to the block in the reply.
   * *cumulative_difficulty_top64* - unsigned int; Most-significant 64 bits of the 128-bit cumulative difficulty.
   * *depth* -  unsigned int; The number of blocks succeeding this block on the blockchain.
 A larger number means an older block.
-  * *difficulty* - unsigned int; The strength of the Monero network based on mining power.
+  * *difficulty* - unsigned int; The strength of the Salvium network based on mining power.
   * *difficulty_top64* - unsigned int; Most-significant 64 bits of the 128-bit network difficulty.
   * *hash* - string; The hash of this block.
   * *height* - unsigned int; The number of blocks preceding this block on the blockchain.
   * *long_term_weight* - unsigned int; The long term block weight, based on the median weight of the preceding 100000 blocks.
-  * *major_version* - unsigned int; The major version of the monero protocol at this block height.
+  * *major_version* - unsigned int; The major version of the salvium protocol at this block height.
   * *miner_tx_hash* - string; The hash of this block's coinbase transaction.
-  * *minor_version* - unsigned int; The minor version of the monero protocol at this block height.
+  * *minor_version* - unsigned int; The minor version of the salvium protocol at this block height.
-  * *nonce* - unsigned int; a cryptographic random one-time number used in mining a Monero block.
+  * *nonce* - unsigned int; a cryptographic random one-time number used in mining a Salvium block.
   * *num_txes* - unsigned int; Number of transactions in the block, not counting the coinbase tx.
   * *orphan_status* - boolean; Usually `false`.
 If `true`, this block is not part of the longest chain.
   * *pow_hash* - string; The hash, as a hexadecimal string, calculated from the block as proof-of-work.
   * *prev_hash* - string; The hash of the block immediately preceding this block in the chain.
   * *reward* - unsigned int; The amount of new @atomic-units generated in this block and rewarded to the miner.
-Note: 1 XMR = 1e12 @atomic-units.
+Note: 1 SAL = 1e12 @atomic-units.
   * *timestamp* - unsigned int; The unix time at which the block was recorded into the blockchain.
   * *wide_cumulative_difficulty* - Cumulative difficulty of all blocks in the blockchain as a hexadecimal string representing a 128-bit number.
   * *wide_difficulty* - string; Network difficulty (analogous to the strength of the network) as a hexadecimal string representing a 128-bit number.